 KMAC Poetry Slam

-The next KMAC Poetry Slam will be an OPEN MIC on
+The next KMAC Poetry Event will be an OPEN MIC on

-The KMAC Poetry Slams for June, July, and August 2025 will be open mics, meaning there will be no competitive element.
+The KMAC Poetry Events for June, July, and August 2025 will be open mics, meaning there will be no competitive element.
 For those interested in participating, please arrive fifteen minutes early to register with the slam host, Lance Newman.
+Competitive Slams resume in September.

 KMAC Poetry Slams are one of Louisville's premiere slam poetry events.
-Taking place on the last Saturday of each month (unless otherwise noted), the Slam is typically a competition amongst local poets and juried by audience members.
+Typically held on the last Saturday of the month (unless otherwise noted), the slam is a competition amongst local poets and juried by audience members.
 This event is made possible by the Lance Newman, a.k.a Mr. SpreadLove, and Young Poets of Louisville.

 To stay up-to-date on KMAC Poetry Slams, check our events calendar or follow us on social media.
 For more information, please contact KMAC's Visitor Services Team at info@kmacmuseum.org or at 502.589.0102.